Ceiku/ceiku.github.io/_posts/2020-11-23-flurry_of_devices.md

 In the next section we continue down the ladder to smart devices and the internet of things, and how to use them and much more to create a context for automation and synergy.

-NOTE ** When we lease cloud instances we might always want access to the IDE node, so keeping this as small as possible reduces costs when we are editing the code, we would usually create independent instances for running and testing.
+When we lease cloud instances we might always want access to the IDE node, so keeping this as small as possible reduces costs when we are editing the code, we would usually create independent instances for running and testing.
+{: .notice--info}